Porta Cipher: Giovanni Battista della Porta's Renaissance Encryption

 What is the Porta cipher?

-It is a digraphic polyalphabetic cipher.
+It is a polyalphabetic substitution cipher.
 Invented by Giovanni Battista della Porta in 1563 and published in 'De Furtivis Literarum Notis,' it uses 13 substitution alphabets selected by pairs of key letters.
 Each alphabet swaps letters between two halves of the alphabet, making it one of the earliest self-reciprocal encryption systems in cryptographic history.

 How does the Porta cipher work?